 Opening hours: Mon - Thu: 11:30am - 11:30pm; Fri - Sun: 11:30am - 12am

-Open since 2013, Love Mama is another fascinating Asian restaurant in Manhattan that invites food lovers to sample delicious Thai, Vietnamese, and Malaysian cuisines to their heart’s content.
+Open since 2013, Love Mama serves the best Southeast Asian food in NYC that invites food lovers to sample delicious Thai, Vietnamese, and Malaysian cuisines to their heart’s content.
 Thai-style fried chicken wings, Malaysian chicken satay, Vietnamese shrimp summer roll, vegetable salad prepared Vietnamese-style, tom yum wonton soup, and many other Southeast Asian dishes will give you a superb gastronomic experience.
 Savor authentic flavors of Malaysian street food in Manhattan.

 Love Mama